 You may also be asked to breathe normally for a few minutes during which time you will continue to inhale pure oxygen.
 Typically, this measures how long it takes you to expel the nitrogen in your lungs.
 In a healthy person, this would take around 7 minutes, but a person suffering from a lung disease may need much longer.

 The nitrogen washout test is just one of the many tests that are needed to judge the functioning of your lungs.
 When you or a loved one has been diagnosed with a lung disease, these tests may be used to help form a treatment plan.
-If you are interested in learning about stem cell therapy as a treatment for lung disease, please contact one of our patient care coordinators today at (800) 729-3065 to schedule a free consultation.
+If you are interested in learning about cellular therapy as a treatment for lung disease, please contact one of our patient care coordinators today at (800) 729-3065 to schedule a free consultation.